 Two of the foremost of these are the Halikarnas Mausoleum which is listed as one of the 7 wonders of the world and the world’s most important shipwreck.

 Halikarnas Mausoleum was destroyed as a result of a catastrophic earthquake.
 Not much is left of this former wonder of the world, though the artifacts uncovered from the site and the shipwreck made and impressive meseum today.
 Underwater Archaeology Museum is located in the Bodrum Castle.
-Click here to find out more about Bodrum Castle and the Halikarnas Mausoleum.
+Click here for location.
+Number 1 on the map.

 Güvercinlik is an old fishing village which has managed to retain its character as just that, despite the construction of a number of hotels on the outskirts.
 It’s situated in our favorite bay in the area, as it is one of the few places around Bodrum where you can enjoy the sea as well as lush vegetation.
 It offers a nice stretch of coastline ideal for walking off dinner over.